truefoundry/custom-guardrails-template/README.md

 The PII detection endpoint uses Guardrails AI to identify the presence of Personally Identifiable Information (PII) in incoming messages.
 Unlike the Presidio-based redaction endpoint, this endpoint only detects and reports PII without modifying the content.
 Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
 The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/detect_pii)

-### NSFW Filtering with Guardrails AI
-The NSFW filtering (Guardrails AI) endpoint uses the NSFWText validator from Guardrails AI to detect and reject inappropriate content in outgoing responses.
-This validator supports configurable thresholds (default: 0.8) and sentence-level validation for more granular control.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/nsfw_text)

-### Hallucination Detection with Guardrails AI
-The hallucination detection endpoint uses Guardrails AI's GroundedAIHallucination validator to identify potential hallucinations in AI-generated responses.
-This helps ensure that outputs are grounded and factually accurate.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/groundedai/grounded_ai_hallucination)

-### Competitor Mention Detection with Guardrails AI
-The competitor mention detection endpoint uses Guardrails AI to identify and reject responses that mention competitors.
-This is useful for compliance and brand safety in AI-generated outputs.
-The implementation includes a predefined list of competitor names.
-Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
-The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/competitor_check)

-## Dependencies

-The application requires the following key dependencies:
-- `openai==1.94.0` - OpenAI API client
-- `presidio-analyzer` and `presidio-anonymizer` - PII detection and redaction
-- `fastapi` and `uvicorn` - Web framework and ASGI server
-- `pydantic` - Data validation
-- `torch` and `transformers` - Machine learning models for NSFW filtering
-- `guardrails-ai` and `guardrails-ai[api]` - Guardrails AI framework and API support
-- `guardrails_grhub_web_sanitization` - Web sanitization validator for Guardrails AI

 ## Customization

 The modular architecture makes it easy to customize the guardrail logic: